Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ### Aharon – We need to consider how we scale

 I personally do not believe that there is a gap of intercommunication between the Catalyst community and IOG.
-I think there is now the appropriate channels of communication. *- precis of Aharon - 34:03*
+I think there is now the appropriate channels of communication.

 But we do need to consider how we be scalable to large numbers as well.
-It is a challenge for every community and it's true for us as well.
+It is a challenge for every community and it's true for us as well. *- precis of Aharon - 34:03*

+### Mihaela Ulieru - What is not enough from IOG?

+I want more substance to what is not enough (from IOG).
+Maybe we cannot know, but just think about it.
+Eventually together.
+I'm just building a bridge from the other side now, although I'm not representing them (IOG), but I can think from their shoes.  *- precis of Mihaela - 35:09*